pborenstein/emoji-sniper/README.md

-# codex-sniper
+# emoji-sniper

 Scan files and folders (Obsidian vaults or any text repo) for banned characters or Unicode ranges defined in `banned.txt`.
-Outputs JSON (default) or human-readable text, with rotating logs written to `log/codex-sniper.log`.
+Outputs JSON (default) or human-readable text, with rotating logs written to `log/emoji-sniper.log`.

 ```
 ┌───────────────┐     ┌──────────────────┐     ┌────────────────────┐